sajdakabir/march-landing/src/content/satellite/blocks.md

 you might like to see your watch-list and reading list together in a single page ? using blocks you can build your own productivity space.

-currently we have three types of blocks : notes, to-dos, embeds.
+currently we have three types of blocks : notes, to-do board, embeds.

 TODO: add draft screens